|Guide||♦||5 Triplogs||Mine 0||1 Topic|

-Once you are in Crackerbox Canyon, you simply follow it north for 4.7 miles to the intersection with East Miller Canyon.
+Once you are in Crackerbox Canyon, you follow it north for 4.7 miles to the intersection with East Miller Canyon.

-If you do hike with kids, or don’t relish low crawling, in the dirt, under large logs, there’s a good bail out point about 2.5 miles down Crackerbox Canyon, where there is a good size meadow of ferns and false hellebore on both the east and west bank of the wash.
-Head west, across the meadow, and up hill 100 ft. to FR 501, following that back to the trailhead.
+If you do hike with kids or don’t relish low crawling, in the dirt, under large logs, there’s a good bailout point about 2.5 miles down Crackerbox Canyon, where there is a good size meadow of ferns and false hellebore on both the east and west bank of the wash.
+Head west, across the meadow, and uphill 100 ft. to FR 501, following that back to the trailhead.

 The far end of the loop is where Crackerbox Canyon empties into East Miller Canyon.
 Head up the steep 200 ft. bluff to your left (south).

 At first, FR 501 was barely detectable.
 It was mostly grass.
 It was only after reaching the gateless barbwire fence — a continuation of the same fence down in Crackerbox Canyon — that I realized why FR 501 was so indistinct: It is being returned to nature.
-South of the fence, FR 501 was normal jeep trail.
+South of the fence, FR 501 was a typical jeep trail.

-From the top of the bluff, it is 4.3 flat shady miles south on FR 501 to FR 141H, then only another .40 miles east to FR 391 and the trailhead.
+From the top of the bluff, it is 4.3 flat, shady miles south on FR 501 to FR 141H, then only another .40 miles east to FR 391 and the trailhead.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.